Leeii/PermissionsHelper/README.md

 - in your **build.gradle**

 ```
-compile 'com.leeiidesu:permission-helper:1.1.0'
+compile 'com.leeiidesu:permission-helper:1.1.3'
 ````

 然后

--in `FragmentActivity,v4.app.Fragment` or use `FragmentManager`
+-in `FragmentActivity,v4.app.Fragment` or use `SupportFragmentManager`

 ```
 PermissionHelper.with(this) // FragmentActivity/v4.app.Fragment/FragmentManager